shervinsahba/dotfiles/README.md

 Now you can use `gamemoderun <command>` from command line or `gamemoderun %command%` as a Steam launch option.
 You may also want to run `gamemoded -t` on a new system to see if all aspects of gamemode are operational.

 ### libstrangle
 `libstrangle` lets you control framerates and vsync settings.
 It may be worth setting up, too.

 ### vkbasalt and reshade
 The `vkbasalt` and `reshade-shaders-git` packages can be used to sharpen textures (e.g. Contrast Adaptive Sharpening) and alter shaders to enhance graphics.
 Use with `ENABLE_VKBASALT=1 <command>` or `ENABLE_VKBASALT=1 %command%` in Steam.
 The environment parameter can be entered before `gamemoderun` to use them together.

 ### mangohud
 Mangohud can be used to track in-game performance.
 Launch with `mangohud <command>` or `mangohud %command%` with Steam.
 When used with gamemode, run `gamemoderun mangohud <command>`.

 ## thinkorswim
 Get the [desktop installer from the TDAmeritrade website](https://www.tdameritrade.com/tools-and-platforms/thinkorswim/desktop.html).
 For the Java dependency, `pacman -S jre11-openjdk` works fine.

 ## matlab
-Consider using the [AUR package](https://aur.archlinux.org/packages/matlab), but note that MATLAB requires a manual package installation for EULA reasons.
+Use the [AUR package](https://aur.archlinux.org/packages/matlab) but note that MATLAB requires a manual package installation for EULA reasons.
 Refer to the README file in the package's git repository for installation instructions.
 You may need to add the libcrypt.so.1 library as well as remove MATLAB's included freetype library so that you rely on your system libraries:
 ```
 pacman -S --asdeps libxcrypt-compat
 rm ./matlab/bin/glnxa64/libfreetype.so.6*
 ```
 In the `PKGBUILD` set your desired modules in the product array.
-I chose these:
+For example:
 ```
 _products=(
   "MATLAB"